Iran seizes foreign oil tanker: state TV | DW | 18.07.2019

 News of the seizure comes days after a Panamanian-flagged oil tanker based in the United Arab Emirates stopped transmitting its location in Iranian waters.

-A US defense official cited by The Associated Press said Washington suspected the vessel had been impounded by Iran when its signal disappeared in the strait on Sunday.
+A US defense official cited by The Associated Press said Washington suspected the vessel had been impounded by Iran when its signal disappeared in the Strait of Hormuz on Sunday.
 An Emirati official told AP the oil tanker hadn't sent out a distress call before its tracker was switched off.

+The US has said it would increase its military presence in the region in an effort to monitor Iranian activities.

+In recent months, four foreign tankers were attacked in the Gulf in acts of sabotage that Washington blamed on Tehran.
+Iran denied it was involved in the incidents.
+Britain also said Iranian boats had attempted to "impede the passage" of one of its vessels it Gulf waters.

 nm/amp (Reuters, dpa)